mundyreimer/mundyreimer.github.io/_posts/2020-04-18-thermodynamics-agency-livingsystems.md

 <br/>

-However, let's stick to the torus for visualization purposes for now.
+However, let's stick to the simple torus for visualization purposes for now.

 Let me briefly digress into another property that might bootstrap living systems into existence:  the evolutionary process.
 We can think of evolution from a very broad perspective as a process that just consists of three requirements: two strong requirements being a selection mechanism + presence of variation of choices to select from, and one weak requirement being a physical state of memory (which can be as broad as any deformation of an object...ie, something that records state).
 This last point is important to remember if I later mention something about this acting as a markov blanket, or this memory state acting as an evolutionary racheting mechanism, or more importantly claiming that the memory state is the torus).